 At the joint book launch, Lucy signed ‘seemingly endless numbers of books’ while Ann ‘signed a handful’.

 Patchett describes the relationship almost as an uninterested observer, and this is perhaps a problem with the book.
 From the first, Lucy is needy and demanding and possessive, while Patchett is calm and supportive.
 It’s difficult to see exactly why Patchett is so devoted to Lucy.
 Patchett, it almost seems, needs desperately to be needed, and so puts up with all Lucy’s oddities, such as when Lucy sits in her lap at restaurants and demands to be told she is loved.
-It is not a healthy relationship, and their co-dependency is not a comfortable thing to read about.
+Patchett finds this mildly embarrassing at times, but seems to accept it.
+To the reader, it is not a healthy relationship, and their co-dependency is not a comfortable thing to read about.

 Many further surgeries left Lucy addicted to painkillers, and eventually heroin.
-At some point, Patchett makes it clear, she had had enough of Lucy’s endless demands, and the book ends on a tragic note when Lucy dies of an overdose.
+At some point, Patchett makes it clear, she had had enough of Lucy’s endless demands and chooses to become less available.
+The book ends on a tragic note when Lucy dies of an overdose.
 Suicide?
 Unclear.

 While Patchett’s writing is always pleasant to read, deceptively simple while carefully crafted, and often insightful, her intense involvement in the relationship means that the novel shows both too much and too little understanding of exactly what that relationship was, since the author has no distance from the events.
 So in the end, I learned about Lucy Grealy, (and I want to read her own book), but this was not, as it is described in blurbs, a story of a female friendship — it was the story of a very odd relationship.